ynseah/rohd/doc/tutorials/chapter_8/02_finite_state_machine.md

 value: `OvenState.cooking`
 3. actions: `[led < LEDLight.blue.value, counterReset < 1, end < 0 ]`

 The other states are coded as below.
+The code are well documented with comments below.

 ```dart
 final states = [